Categories: Instruction and information; Jewelry

 good at a fair price, does anyone care if they're being blatantly conned?

-With the value placed on money and possessions, anyone would be upset.
+With the value placed on money and possessions, everyone should hate being scammed.

 The lawyer at the USA government that handles this regulation